LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/1-lconf-standard.md

 #### 1.2.6.3.
 LCONF-Key-Names

-The default LCONF_SCHEMA_STRICT_FORMAT `STRICT` adds some contraints to LCONF-Key-Names.
+The default LCONF_FORMAT_SCHEMA_STRICT `STRICT` adds some contraints to LCONF-Key-Names.

-A LCONF_SCHEMA_STRICT_FORMAT LCONF-Key-Name (STRUCTURE_TABLE's LCONF-Column-Name are also considered to be LCONF-Key-Names):
+A LCONF_FORMAT_SCHEMA_STRICT LCONF-Key-Name (STRUCTURE_TABLE's LCONF-Column-Name are also considered to be LCONF-Key-Names):

 MUST be a sequence of one or more (but maximum thirty-one '31') characters of these groups: